 Contributed Article/Courtesy USDA

-The jalapeño cheddar smoked sausage items were produced and packaged on March 12 and 13, 2019.
-The following products are subject to recall: [View labels (PDF only)]
+The frozen, ready-to-eat chicken strip items were produced on November 30, 2018.
+The following products are subject to recall: [View Labels (PDF only)]

-The problem was discovered when the company notified FSIS that they received a consumer complaint regarding green hard plastic in the product.
+The problem was discovered when FSIS received two consumer complaints of extraneous material in the chicken strip products.

 FSIS routinely conducts recall effectiveness checks to verify recalling firms notify their customers of the recall and that steps are taken to make certain that the product is no longer available to consumers.
 When available, the retail distribution list(s) will be posted on the FSIS website at www.fsis.usda.gov/recalls.

 Consumers with questions about the recall can contact Tyson Foods Consumer Relations at 1-866-886-8456.
 Members of the media with questions about the recall can contact Gary Mickelson, Senior Director of Public Relations, Tyson Foods, Inc., at (479) 290-6111.